Equal Protection Clause: Voting rights

-Sex, disability, and sexual orientation
+Sex, disability, and romantic orientation

 Originally, the Fourteenth Amendment did not forbid sex discrimination to the same extent as other forms of discrimination.
 On the one hand, Section Two of the amendment specifically discouraged states from interfering with the voting rights of "males", which made the amendment anathema to many women when it was proposed in 1866.
 On the other hand, as feminists like Victoria Woodhull pointed out, the word "person" in the Equal Protection Clause was apparently chosen deliberately, instead of a masculine term that could have easily been used instead.

 In 1971, the U.S. Supreme Court decided Reed v.
 Reed, extending the Equal Protection Clause of the Fourteenth Amendment to protect women from sex discrimination, in situations where there is no rational basis for the discrimination.
 That level of scrutiny was boosted to an intermediate level in Craig v.
 Boren (1976).

 The Supreme Court has been disinclined to extend full "suspect classification" status (thus making a law that categorizes on that basis subject to greater judicial scrutiny) for groups other than racial minorities and religious groups.
 In City of Cleburne v.
 Cleburne Living Center, Inc. (1985), the Court refused to make the developmentally disabled a suspect class.
 Many commentators have noted, however—and Justice Thurgood Marshall so notes in his partial concurrence—that the Court did appear to examine the City of Cleburne's denial of a permit to a group home for intellectually disabled people with a significantly higher degree of scrutiny than is typically associated with the rational-basis test.

 The Court's decision in Romer v.
 Evans (1996) struck down a Colorado constitutional amendment aimed at denying homosexuals "minority status, quota preferences, protected status or [a] claim of discrimination."
 The Court rejected as "implausible" the dissent's argument that the amendment would not deprive homosexuals of general protections provided to everyone else but rather would merely prevent "special treatment of homosexuals."
 Much as in City of Cleburne, the Romer decision seemed to employ a markedly higher level of scrutiny than the nominally applied rational-basis test.